Qualytics/userguide/docs/anomalies/overview-of-an-anomaly.md

 !!! note
     The <spam id='required'>`New`</spam> message means this is a new, active anomaly that has been found as part of the latest `Scan Operation`.

----
-# Status
+# Anomaly Status

-* The `Anomaly Status` can be set to `Active`, `Acknowledged`, `Resolved` and `Invalid`.
-While this enables users to better maintain a worklist through anomalies, it is also a mechanism of providing feedback to the system.
+The `Anomaly Status` enables users to better maintain a worklist through anomalies, it is also a mechanism of providing feedback to the system.
 Specifically, learning methods are tuned according to the feedback provided by the user - invalidating an anomaly will mean that the tolerances of the checks that caught the anomaly will be updated going forward.

-    1. `Active`: The anomaly is active and needs to be addressed
+* `Active`: The anomaly is active and needs to be addressed
-    2. `Acknowledged`: The anomaly is valid, has been acknowledged but kept active in the Anomaly worklist
+* `Acknowledged`: The anomaly is valid, has been acknowledged but kept active in the Anomaly worklist
-    3. `Resolved`: The anomaly is valid and has been resolved, therefore removed from the Anomaly worklist
+* `Resolved`: The anomaly is valid and has been resolved, therefore removed from the Anomaly worklist
-    4. `Invalid`: The anomaly is not valid, removed from the Anomaly worklist and rules updates are suggested to inference engine.
+* `Invalid`: The anomaly is not valid, removed from the Anomaly worklist and rules updates are suggested to inference engine.